corona-warn-app/cwa-server/docs/SUBMISSION.md

 CWA-Fake: <0 or 1>
 ```

-The response headers returned by this endpoint include the number if check-ins that were successfully saved and the number of check-ins that were filtered out before further processing.
+The response headers returned by this endpoint include the number of check-ins that were successfully saved and the number of check-ins that were filtered out before further processing.

 ```http response headers
 cwa-filtered-checkins: "number" <String>